 Baking is an inexpensive family activity that provides opportunities for families to share baking traditions, recipes and family heritage that can be handed down through each generation.
 February is Bake for Family Fun Month, and the Home Baking Association encourages families to spend time together in the kitchen.
-Enjoy foods from your own kitchen.
-It’s quick, easy, and economical.
-Use these recipes to get started from recipe central at https://food.unl.edu/recipe-central.
+Enjoy foods from your own kitchen and try some of these recipes from recipe central at https://food.unl.edu/recipe-central.
 Below are some tips on how to get started.

 Baking tips from the Home Baking Association:

 - Do some prep work.
 Prep by reading and trying the recipe first.
 Add 20 to 30 minutes to explain, show and guide beginners and 15 minutes for intermediates or experienced bakers.
 Divide it into two sessions if needed, or pre-measure or prepare some steps beforehand.

 - Keep it clean.
 Remember to wash hands and countertops before starting and cleaning up after you’re done.
 Provide separate towels for hands and dishes and frequently wash pot holders.
 Aprons or large T-shirts are great for keeping clothes clean during the baking process.

 - Take it one step at a time.
 Read the recipe, gather ingredients, and make sure nothing was left out.
 When short on time, or working with beginning or young bakers, prepare some steps ahead or do some steps one day and complete the mixing or baking the next.